NexPlayer/NexPlayer_Unreal_Plugin/README.md

  <img  src="Source/Gifs/Edited tvshow GIF.gif" width="80%" height="80%" alt="Cube Demo" align="center"></img>
 </p>

-<p style="margin-left:auto;margin-right:auto" width="300px" align="left">Our Unreal Engine video player plugin allows the introduction of new exciting experiences within your Unreal Engine projects.
-With our plugin, you can use in-game actions and objects to modify video content.</p>
+<p style="margin-left:auto;margin-right:auto" width="300px" align="left">Our Unreal video player plugin allows the introduction of new exciting use cases inside your Unreal games, such as concerts, video items related to the game or new metaverse experiences. </p>

 ## Features

 The NexPlayer™ for Unreal Engine video streaming player is developed entirely **in-house**, making it fully customizable to implement any desired functionality.
+Dont hesitate to contact us if you need specifics features not supported yet.

 We support the following features: